neftjs/neft/types/basics/item/pointer.coffee.md

 *Boolean* PointerEvent::ensureMove = true
 -----------------------------------------

-Define whether pressed item should get 'onMove' signals even if pointer is outside of this item.
+Define whether the pressed item should get 'onMove' signals even if the pointer is outside of this item.

-Can be changed only in 'onPress' signal.
+Can be changed only in the 'onPress' signal.

 			utils.defineProperty @::, 'ensureMove', null, ->
 				@_ensureMove